JimmyJohnes/programming-concepts-mdbook/src/chapter_2.md

   print(c) --Hi There!
   ```
 you might have realised I use -- sometimes which isn't something I've explained yet, those are called comments, your computer will ignore them while trying to execute your code, they're meant for you or other people who read the code later on.

+## Summary
+Variables are named place in memory to save input given to the program.
+Most language use a keyword for declaring a variable so check it for each language.
+Variable names are replaced with their values during code execution.
+Some languages require explicit expression of the variable types.